Ready, set, test!

 Both quizzes and tests are quite elaborate and challenging, comprised of 40-60 questions with focus on grammar, verb tenses and use of the subjunctive with common French verbs.
 There are also specialized quizzes in subcategories such as indefinite french tenses, gender tests and word order tests.

 FluentU is actually a pretty sweet site to use to test your French.
-That’s because FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 The diversity of authentic content here is perfect for exposing yourself to a variety of French, and subsequently test yourself on it.